brocaar/chirpstack-docs/content/guides/google-cloud-platform.md

 ### Create downlink Pub/Sub topic

-Instead of using MQTT directly, the [LoRa Server](/loraserver/) will use [Cloud Pub/Sub](https://cloud.google.com/pubsub/) for receiving data from and sending to your gateways.
+Instead of using MQTT directly, the [ChirpStack Network Server](/network-server/) will use [Cloud Pub/Sub](https://cloud.google.com/pubsub/) for receiving data from and sending to your gateways.

 In the GCP Console, navigate to **Pub/Sub > Topics**.
 You will see the topic that was created when you created the device registry.
-LoRa Server will subscribe to this topic to receive data (events) from your gateway.
+ChirpStack Network Server will subscribe to this topic to receive data (events) from your gateway.

 For sending data back to your gateways, we will create a new topic.